-Syntax raw

-For use with ielfdumparm

 Description By default, many ELF sections will be dumped using a text format specific to a particular kind of section.
 Use this option to dump each selected ELF section using the generic text format.

 The generic text format dumps each byte in the section in hexadecimal format, and where appropriate, as ASCII text.

-X This option is not available in the IDE.